 In most states, the statement must be notarized—that is, signed in front of a notary public, who also signs the document and stamps an official seal on it.
 A few states, however, allow witnesses to sign a statement "under penalty of perjury."
 A notary doesn't have to be present, but the witnesses state that they are making a truthful statement—and that if they aren't, they realize they are committing the crime of perjury, or lying under oath.

 A typical self-proving affidavit looks something like this:

-We, _______ and_______, the witnesses, sign our names to this instrument, being first duly sworn, and do hereby declare to the undersigned authority that the testator signs and executes this instrument as [his] [her] will and that [he] [she] signs it willingly (or willingly directs another to sign for [him] [her] ), and that each of us, in the presence and hearing of the testator, hereby signs this will as witness to the testator's signing, and that to the best of our knowledge the testator is 18 years of age or older, of sound mind, and under no constraint or undue influence.
+We, _______ and_______, the witnesses, sign our names to this instrument, being first duly sworn, and do hereby declare to the undersigned authority that the testator signs and executes this instrument as the testator's will and that the testator signs it willingly (or willingly directs another to sign for the testator), and that each of us, in the presence and hearing of the testator, hereby signs this will as witness to the testator's signing, and that to the best of our knowledge the testator is 18 years of age or older, of sound mind, and under no constraint or undue influence.

-Typically, witnesses sign the self-proving affidavit at the same time that they sign the will itself, immediately after watching the will-maker (called by the legal term "testator" in the sample statement) sign it.
+("Testator" is legal term that refers to the will-maker.)
+Typically, witnesses sign the self-proving affidavit at the same time that they sign the will itself, immediately after watching the will-maker sign it.
 But many courts will accept an affidavit that was signed later.

 Not every state allows for self-proving wills.
-In the District of Columbia, Maryland, Ohio, and Vermont, the self-proving option is not available.
+In the District of Columbia and Ohio, the self-proving option is not available.

 In addition, in California, Illinois, Indiana, Maryland, and Nevada, it's not necessary to take extra steps to make a will self-proving.
 Simply having the witnesses sign the will under oath is enough to admit the will into probate.